-But our wild places have not always regarded been regarded as places worth keeping.
+But our wild places have not always been regarded as places worth keeping.

-For 200 years native vegetation has been seen as an impediment to progress and extensively cleared.
-Entire ecosystems disappeared and biological diversity is being wiped out.
+For almost 230 years native vegetation has been seen as an impediment to progress and extensively cleared.
+Entire ecosystems have disappeared and biological diversity has been wiped out.

 Attitudes have only just begun to change.
-It was only in the last decades of this century that wilderness began to be reserved.
+It was only in the last decades of the 20th century that wilderness began to be reserved.

 Australia’s future relies on healthy soil, air and water systems and wilderness provides their best protection.
-It contains most of our ancient forests that purify our air.
-Its pristine catchments yield water that does not require expensive treatment.
+It contains most of our ancient forests that purify our air and its pristine catchments yield water that does not require expensive treatment.

 The world's population is growing.
-As it does, pressure to exploit our natural resources is intensifying and our last remaining wilderness areas are coming under increasing threat.
+As it does, pressure to exploit our natural resources intensifies and our last remaining wilderness areas come under increasing threat.
 Miners, loggers, farmers and property developers interests, along with the commercial tourism operators and high-impact users such as recreational four-wheel-drivers are queuing to get into these rare areas.
 We must treat these areas carefully.